ligato/docs/docs/features/arm64.md

 **Note for ARM64:**

-Check for proper etcd ARM64 docker image in the [official repository](https://quay.io/repository/coreos/etcd?tag=latest&tab=tags).
+Check for proper etcd ARM64 docker image in the [official repository][etcd].
 Currently you must use the parameter `-e ETCD_UNSUPPORTED_ARCH=arm64`.

 ### ARM64 and Kafka

 There is no official spotify/kafka image for ARM64 platform.
-You can build an image following steps at the [repository](https://github.com/spotify/docker-kafka#build-from-source).
+You can build an image following steps at the [repository][kafka].
 However you need to modify the kafka/Dockerfile before building like this:
 ```
 //FROM java:openjdk-8-jre
 FROM openjdk:8-jre